MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 the same key.

 > [!NOTE]
-> Configurations setup for delivery via MAM-WE can not be delievered in `offline` (when the Company Portal is not installed).
+> Configurations setup for delivery via MAM-WE can not be delivered in `offline` (when the Company Portal is not installed).
 Only Android Enterprise AppRestrictions will be delivered via a `MAMUserNotification` on an empty identity in this case.

 ### Get the App Config For a User
 App config may be retrieved as follows: